OpenMined/PyDP/examples/README.md

 they have eaten per day.
 For this particular day, the number of carrots eaten can be seen in `animals_and_carrots.csv`.

-At the end of each day, Alex often asks aggregate question about how many carrots everyone ate.
+At the end of each day, Alex often asks aggregate questions about how many carrots everyone ate.
 For example, he wants to know how many carrots are eaten each day, so he knows how many to order the next day.
 The animals are fearful that Alex will use the data against their best interest.
 For example, Alex could